Armando Dal Chiele

 Armando Dal Chiele (born 11 February 1959) is an Italian former international speedway rider.

 Speedway career

 In 1982, Dal Chiele joined Birmingham Brummies in the top tier of British Speedway for the 1982 British League season.

 Dal Chiele reached the final of the Speedway World Pairs Championship three times from 1984 until 1992.

-In 1988, he returned to the British leagues after joining King's Lynn Stars, where he rode for four years.
+In 1988, Dal Chiele returned to the British leagues after joining King's Lynn Stars, where he rode for four years.